-Michael is a Research Group Manager at Fisher Investments, and has been with the firm since 2004.
+Michael is a Capital Markets Team Leader at Fisher Investments, and has been with the firm since 2004.
 He is also the author of the InvestingIQ blog, offering frequent market commentary.
 He also is a lecturer at UC Berkeley Haas School of Business, and is the author of 20/20 Money, and four other books.

 An austere president in budget—and persona.

 With the election upon us, a measure of sanity and perspective.

 Each day is unique and different from that which preceded it.
 But the only way that’s clear is through understanding the past.